adam-botma/chat-app/README.md

 # chat-app
-need to restyle and make mobile friendly
+need to restyle and make mobile friendly - working on phone first